T1D at School: Training the School Team to Support a Student with Diabetes

 Whether your child is starting in a new school with an existing diagnosis, or returning to school after a recent diagnosis, one of your top priorities will be equipping school staff with the information and skills, both proactive and reactive, which they will need to ensure your child’s safety and to support his health.
 As the “hub” between your child, the school staff, and the diabetes health care team, it makes sense for the parent(s) to take responsibility to empower your child’s teachers and administrators by providing this necessary information.

-To “know your audience”, you may choose to start by enquiring whether teachers/administrators have previous experience with diabetes.
+To “know your audience”, you may choose to start by asking whether teachers/administrators have previous experience with diabetes.
 If they do, they may already have some background knowledge that will help.
-Since every person’s experience of diabetes is unique, it is still wise to provide the planned information and training so that gaps in knowledge are filled and information unique to your child is covered.
+Since every person’s experience of diabetes is unique, it is still wise to provide the planned information and training so that gaps in knowledge are filled, and information unique to your child is covered.
 For example, many people have experience with type 2 diabetes, and would benefit from learning how managing type 1 diabetes differs.
 Also, different children may look and act in different ways when their blood glucose is low.
 For example, my son gets very quiet and withdrawn when his blood glucose is low; in the same situation, another child we know gets aggressive and non-compliant.
-If teachers only look for the acting out behaviours, they will miss the child who is quiet and withdrawn; if they expect a child to become quiet when low, they may assume noncompliance during a low is behavioural rather than biological.
+If teachers only look for acting-out, they will miss the child who is quiet and withdrawn; if they expect a child to become quiet when low, they may assume noncompliance during a low is behavioural rather than biological.

 It is also important to note that the content and planning of the presentation will vary depending on your child’s age and ability level regarding their own diabetes self-care; younger children (particularly those in Kindergarten to grade 3, or beyond) will likely require more support than older children.
 A child’s transition to junior high/middle school, and then to high school, will require a shift in perspective.
 The issues and challenges change as a student progresses through the grade levels.